 - Execution: Pull the bar towards your upper chest while keeping your back straight.

-- Variation: Change the grip (wide, close or underhand) to target different areas of the back.
+- Variation: Change the grip (wide, close, or underhand) to target different areas of the back.

 Deadlift